geometrian/TinyLeakCheck/README.md

 On some non-Windows platforms, static leaks cannot be detected.
 This is because those platforms use non-C++ routines to allocate / deallocate static memory, even in C++.
 This arguably violates the C++ specification.
 I don't know if it can be worked around.
 FWIW other detectors, such as Valgrind, don't detect this either.

+On some platforms, certain standard library calls trigger allocations which are only freed when the standard library cleans up (i.e., after static destruction).
+There is no way, even in theory, to disambiguate these from real memory leaks.
+However, `TINYLEAKCHECK_IGNORE_FUNCS` can be used to prevent them from being reported.

 The code intends to be conformant C++20, but compilers that allegedly support C++20 may still produce warnings.
 Although some effort has been made to be accommodating, at a certain point, I don't care.
 These are bugs in the compilers.
 GCC is a good example of a compiler that has longstanding bugs.

 No warranty or guarantees are implied.
 TinyLeakCheck is open-source and free under the [MIT license](LICENSE).